Written by: CRO:NYX Team

 Your website design will determine the best ratio aspect for your images.
 When you’re creating and saving images, it’s best to size them to the same aspect ratio of the area they’ll be placed in so that you don’t have any weird resizing or cropping issues.

 We strongly recommend resizing the image to a resolution that is similar to where the image is being used.
-For example, if you’re going to have a square 1080 x 1080px image in your blog post, crop and save your image as 1080 x 1080px.
 Most stock images and custom photography files are HUGE -- exceeding 4000px wide.
 These large, high-res photos are beautiful but it is largely unnecessary to keep them this size when using them on a webpage.
+For example, if you’re going to have a square image in your blog post, crop and save your image as 1080 x 1080px instead of 4000 x 4000px.

-A good standard to have for blog posts is to use 1.91 ratio or 1200 x 627px, because that’s also a good basis for sharing your images across social media networks like Facebook and LinkedIn.
+A good standard to have for blog posts is to use 1.59:1 ratio because that’s also a good ratio when you're sharing images across social media networks like Facebook and LinkedIn.

 We recommend that all images within carousel galleries be the same height at 1500px, regardless if they’re vertical or horizontal.
 This keeps the page from jumping around and creates a stronger user experience as they scroll through the image gallery.